Classroom Support Services

 Business Innovation and Marketing - Canyon Ventures

 Have you ever come up with a great idea or thought of ways to improve a product or service?
-Thinking in an innovative manner is something we all do.
-Entrepreneurs think in inventive ways to solve industry challenges every day.
-For those individuals who are looking to make a difference within the upstart business venture landscape, our Canyon Ventures LIVE session will help students discover how businesses view different situations, while coming up with unique solutions.
-Students will also participate in a team activity that allows them to create solutions for two of our Canyon Venture business ventures, while also examining the ways that potential investors might view their marketing ideas.
+Thinking in an innovative manner is something that we all do.
+Entrepreneurs think in an innovative way to solve industry challenges every day.
+For those individuals who are looking to make a difference within the upstart business venture landscape, our Canyon Ventures Live session can help students discover how businesses look at different situations, while coming up with unique solutions.
+Students will also participate in a team activity that allows them to create solutions for two of our Canyon Venture business ventures, while also looking at ways potential investors would view their marketing ideas.

 Coding with Java: Meme Creator